MCG-NJU/VideoChat-Online/README.md

 - **Memory, Perception, and Prediction of Temporal Contexts**: Questions are framed to reference the present state of entities, requiring models to memorize/perceive/predict past/present/future temporal contexts over time.
 - **Dynamic Spatio-temporal Interaction**: The benchmark demands precise real-time interactions with video content, where actions, objects, and events must be understood in the context of their spatial and temporal relationships.
-- **Contextual Awareness at Specific Moments**: Real-time questions are contextual, changing based on the specific timestamp at which they are asked, requiring a deep understanding of how temporal context evolve over time.
+- **Contextual Awareness at Specific Moments**: Real-time questions are contextual, changing based on the specific timestamp they are asked, requiring a deep understanding of how temporal context evolves.

 ---